The BELvue museum has been closely following government recommendations since the beginning of the COVID-19 crisis.

 You will receive a touch pen in order to use the screens.
 Several disinfection stations are at your disposal in the building.

-The shop, the restaurant and the terrace are accessible.
-The cloakroom is not accessible.
+The shop and the terrace are accessible.
+The cloakroom and restaurant are not accessible.

 The tools to be handled in the museum have been condemned.